What is NOTAM, the system at the center of the FAA outage?

 NOTAMs used to be telephone-based, with pilots calling dedicated flight service stations for the information, but have now moved online with the advent of the internet.

+According to the FAA, a NOTAM includes "abnormal" information about the status of airspace.
+Alerts can convey a range of details including time, airport, location and descriptions of a hazard, obstruction or service.

-NOTAMs include a range of information including time, airport, location and hazard descriptions.
-To include a wide range of information, the systems use specialized abbreviations that can be parsed by computers.
+To pack in so many details, the notification system uses specialized abbreviations that can be parsed by computers.
 Those abbreviations are set by the International Civil Aviation Organization (ICAO), which oversees global air travel.
 If there is no appropriate ICAO term, "plain language" is used in the NOTAM, according to FAA.

 Information conveyed in NOTAMS can range from the mundane to the critical.
 Messages "may include items such as runway closures, general bird hazard warnings or low-altitude construction obstacles," Reuters reported.
 For long-haul international flights, NOTAMs can run up to 200 pages, according to the wire service.